human-exp11/w5-3api-wds/README.md

 * Utilized Bootstrap to create a responsive container and organize my html time-blocks
 * Created functions to set and get information from local storage
 * Used JQuerey to populate past, present, and future colors associated with the current time
-* Utilized media-queries to create 2 viewport parameter
-* Created a function to clear the data form local storage
+* Created a function to clear the data from local storage
 * Created README file with link & screenshot

 [Live-site](https://human-exp11.github.io/w5-3api-wds/)

 ![Screenshot](./git-images/wds.png.)